-Andrew D. Hyman, JD, team director for the Foundation’s Coverage team, is responsible for developing and executing strategies designed to achieve the Foundation’s goal of securing for all Americans meaningful access to health care coverage.
+Andrew D. Hyman, JD, a senior program officer on the Foundation’s Coverage program management team, develops programs designed to achieve the Foundation’s goal of securing for all Americans meaningful access to health care coverage.
 He recognizes that “the promise of equal opportunity in this country is empty while we permit millions to be uninsured.”
-Having joined the Foundation in 2006 as a senior program officer in the Health Care Group, he and the Coverage team work with policy-makers, researchers and advocates to help our nation’s leaders craft and enact policies designed to expand coverage.
+Having joined the Foundation in 2006, he and the Coverage team work with policy-makers, researchers and advocates to help our nation’s leaders craft and enact policies designed to expand coverage.

 Hyman came to the Foundation after serving as director of Government Relations and Legislative Counsel for the National Association of State Mental Health Program Directors, which represents the public mental health systems in every state.
 In that role, he sought to advance policies that secure positive health outcomes and full community participation for individuals with mental disorders.